 The trick is knowing which cards to open.
 These cards usually aren’t well advertised, so you’ll have to do your research.
 A few good resources to get you started:

-Upgrade Unlocked by Chris Guillebeau.
+👉 UPGRADE UNLOCKED by Chris Guillebeau.
 This is actually the first resource I used to learn more about travel hacking.
 If you’re a total newbie, as I was, this is the best introduction to the world of frequent flyer miles that exists.
 But it’s not overly simplistic; there are a ton of insider tricks and tools in here that I haven’t even taken advantage of yet.
 This guide is the reason I earned 150,000 miles without stepping foot on an airplane.
-And yes, I'm an affiliate partner of Chris Guillebeau's, which means if you buy his guide, I'll get a cut of that sale.
-But I actually wrote this article recommending the guide before that was the case, and I wholeheartedly recommend his stuff.
+It used to be called something else, and now the guide has a few different tiered options.
+If you're just starting out, the cheapest, "Pre-Boarding," will get you well on your way for $39.

 2. THINK OUTSIDE THE BOX WHEN IT COMES TO HOTELS.